MeMAD-project/media-memorability/README.md

 ## Usage

-The approach consists in computing three different scores independtly and later averaging them.
+The approach consists in computing three different scores independently and later averaging them.

 #### Computing the text scores